-- Please be aware that you must be a United Kingdom student living in the UK.
-If your home country is not the United Kingdom but you are living in the UK, you must have indefinite leave to remain in the United Kingdom at the time you make your application, or have refugee status (a letter from the home office is required).
+- You must be a United Kingdom student living in the UK.
+If your home country is not the UK but you live in the UK, you must have indefinite leave to remain at the time you make your application, or have refugee status (a letter from the home office is required).

-- Applicants for this course must not meet the A level and GCSE grade requirements for the five-year BMBS Medicine (A100/A10L) course.
-However, if you meet either A level or GCSE requirements for A100/A10L but not both, then you may be considered for the foundation course as long as you meet the postcode requirement.
+- Applicants for this course must not meet the full A level and GCSE requirements for the five-year BMBS Medicine course.
+If you meet either the A level or GCSE requirements and meet one of the conditions above, you may still be considered for the foundation course.

 - Students who have already attended university are not eligible to apply for this course.
 If you are studying for a degree, or have completed a degree, you should apply to the A101 graduate entry medicine course.